anytizer/melodies.lmms/README.md

 # Notations Formatting

-The notations formatting is closer to the [Bhatkhande style](https://archive.org/search.php?query=bhatkhande).
+The notations formatting is __similar__ to the [Bhatkhande style](https://archive.org/search.php?query=bhatkhande).
 Parsing logic has been included for the following:

 * Hash '#' means a comment line.
 * Pipe '|' is a division separator.
 * Comma ',' is a group of tunes played together within the same beat.
 * '#//' is a block separator, eg. Melody/Prelude/Stanza separator.
-* Appostrophie ''' means Sharp note.
+* Apostrophe ''' means Sharp note.
 * Asterisk '*' means higher octave note.
 * Dot '.' means lower octave note.
 * Dash '-' means continuation of a note.